Tuesday, September 17, 2024

 Dear Parishioners,

-As you read this, I am preparing to leave for a Trappist monastery—the Abbey of the Genesee in Piffard, NY—making my annual retreat.
+As you read this, I am preparing to leave for a Trappist monastery—the Abbey of the Genesee in Piffard, NY—making my annual, canonical retreat.
 Please be kind to Fr.
-Norris and Fr.
-Perreault (my bullpen) while I am away.
+Norris, Fr.
+Perreault and Fr.
+Coronado (my bullpen) while I am away.

-The retreat I choose to be on is silent.
+The retreat I choose to be on is mostly silent.
 I speak with others briefly when necessary.
 The first prayers of the day (Vigils) currently begin at 3:30 AM.
-The monks chant the psalms each day and rise early to keep watch for the Lord’s return.
-The first prayers of the day end with: Come, Lord Jesus.
+The day ends with Compline (night prayer) at 7:30 PM.
+The monks chant the psalms each day and rise early to keep watch and to wait for the Lord’s return.
 The monks work and pray (Ora et Labora) all day long.
+The Holy Sacrifice of the Mass is the central point of the daily routine.
 The schedule is relatively the same every time I am here.

 While I miss the daily routine and people of the parish, I realize the importance of making a good retreat.
 Priests need to be men of prayer and to follow the example of Jesus who frequently distanced himself from the crowds to find time for intimate communication with His Father in prayer.
 Jesus went into the desert, up the mountain and to the seashore to pray frequently.
 He would spend entire nights in prayer.